3liz/proj4rs/README.md

 ## Js Api

 When compiled for WASM, the library expose a javascript api very similar to proj4js.
+A thin javascript layer provide full compatibility with proj4js and thus can be used as a proj4js replacement.

 Example: